Agentic World Modeling: Foundations, Capabilities, Laws, and Beyond: L2 Simulator: Decision-Usable Multi-Step Simulation

 \paragraph{Web agents.} Web agents usually browse websites; therefore, modeling and simulating state transitions within a website is crucial for building effective web world models.
 WebDreamer~\citep{gu2024webdreamer} introduced the idea of using an LLM as an implicit world model of the internet, but subsequent work showed that off-the-shelf LLMs are insufficient: dedicated training with transition-focused abstraction is needed~\citep{chae2025wma}.
 A growing body of work addresses the co-evolution of agent and world model.
 WebEvolver~\citep{webevolver2025} tightly couples the two in a mutual improvement loop, while DreamGym~\citep{chen2025dreamgym} builds experience models with chain-of-thought reasoning, achieving over 30\% improvement on WebArena.
 At larger scale, WebSynthesis~\citep{gao2025websynthesis} combines world models with MCTS-based planning using entirely synthetic data, and WebWorld~\citep{xiao2026webworld} trains an open-web simulator on over one million trajectories supporting 30+ step simulation.
+Early Experience~\citep{earlyexp} proposes a paradigm that leverages agent-generated trajectories as reward-free supervision, enabling implicit world modeling and self-reflection while bridging imitation learning and reinforcement learning.
 AUI~\citep{lin2025computer} takes a different approach, employing a Coder to optimize websites by leveraging feedback from a Computer-Use Agent in an iterative collaboration loop.
-Orthogonal design choices include generating trajectories from tool specifications alone (Simia;~\citealt{li2025simia}), adding a metacognitive layer that decides \emph{whether} to consult the world model at each step (WAC;~\citealt{wac2026}) and agent-collected data to handle out-of-distribution behaviors.
+Orthogonal design choices concern what data to learn from and when to query the model: generating training trajectories from tool specifications alone (Simia;~\citealt{li2025simia}), adding a metacognitive layer that decides \emph{whether} to consult the world model at each step (WAC;~\citealt{wac2026}), and collecting on-policy agent trajectories to cover the out-of-distribution behaviors that statically harvested corpora tend to miss, so the learned simulator keeps pace with the agent's shifting behavior over training.